Set up the Task Tracker Tutorial Backend¶

 npm install -g mongodb-realm-cli

-This tutorial is compatible with version
+This tutorial is compatible with version 2 of

 D. Add an API Key to Your Atlas Project & Log into the Realm CLI¶